 The Health Services does not provide absentee notes for missed classes.
 Students requesting notes for class absences are requested to speak directly with their Professors regarding missed time.

-For any extended absence either on or off campus, the Health Service will notify Academic Advising who will in turn notify the Professors involved with that particular student.
+For any extended absence either on or off campus, the Health Service will notify The Office of Academic Advising and Student Support Services who will in turn notify the Professors involved with that particular student.

 It is the policy of Gettysburg College and the Health Service to help protect students from unwanted and potentially fatal diseases that might otherwise be preventable.
 In turn it is the policy of the College Health Services to advise students about vaccine preventable diseases following the recommended guidelines of the Centers for Disease Control and the American College Health Association.